 The information about integrity may be generated manually or automatically.
 Not to be confused with the physical completeness of the instantiation , which is covered by the physical characteristics not e attribute.
-The integrity of a record resource and the physical characteristics note of an instantiation may be complementary.
+The integrity of a record resource and the physical characteristics not e of an instantiation may be complementary.
 This attribute also covers any additions to or removal of original information.
-Examples For record set: series of letters, one is missing so the integrity is compromised. [en] A web page (HTML, 15 images, 2 CSS, 1 javascript), with 5 images missing. [en] Part of the text is missing [because a corner on the instantiation was cut out, which is a physical characteristic].
+Examples For record set: series of letters, one is missing so the integrity is compromised. [en] A web page (HTML, 15 images, 2 CSS, 1 javascript) , with 5 images missing. [en] Part of the text is missing [because a corner on the instantiation was cut out, which is a physical characteristic].
 See also the examples on A31 Physical Characteristics . [en] Line three of a hand-written letter was cut out and a replacement text was inserted by an unknown person. [en]

+ID RiC-A25

+Name Language

-ID RiC-A25 Name Language Definition A spoken or written human language represented in a record resource or used by an agent.
-Domain Record Resource; Agent Specifications Information includes the language , the script of the language , and the script transliteration scheme when appropriate.
+Definition A spoken or written human language represented in a record resource or used by an

+Domain Record Resource: Agent

+Specifications Information includes the language , the script of the language , and the script transliteration scheme when appropriate.

 More than one language may be represented in a record .

 Does not refer to language/script of the description itself.

+An agent may use one or more languages .

+Extensibility May be extended with any number of specific attributes, in particular to accommodate separate though interrelated codes for language and script.

+Repeatability Repeatable

-F .
-11.111 An agent may use one or more languages.
-Extensibility May be extended with any number of specific attributes, in particular to B 1 1 1111 accommodate separate though interrelated codes for language and script.
-Repeatability Repeatable Value schema Controlled value Scope May be used in a record set description when the attribute value is shared by some or all members of the record set .
-Controlled Code on Town (ICO COO Codes for the manner station of manner of Controlled Code or Term (ISO 639 Codes for the representation of names of languages; ISO 15924 Codes for the representation of names and scripts; ISO 233- 2:1993 Information and documentation - Translation of Arabic characters into Latin characters - Part 2: Arabic language - Simplified transliteration; ISO 843:1997 Information and documentation - Conversion of Greek characters into Latin characters).
-Examples Languages Arabic (ara) [en] Chinese (chi) [en] English (eng) [en]
+Value schema Controlled value

+Scope May be used in a record set description when the attribute value is shared by some or all members of the record set .

+Controlled Code or Term (ISO 639 Codes for the representation of names of languages; ISO 15924 Codes for the representation of names and scripts; ISO 233- 2:1993 Information and documentation - Translation of Arabic characters into Latin characters - Part 2: Arabic language - Simplified transliteration; ISO 843:1997 Information and documentation - Conversion of Greek characters into Latin characters).

+Examples Languages

+Arabic (ara) [en]

+Chinese (chi) [en]

+English (eng) [en]